If you are considering intermittent fasting here are 5 health benefits of it.

 1. Intermittent Fasting Can Help You Lose Weight

-For years it was widely accepted that in order to lose weight we had to eat regular meals to increase our metabolism.
-But the recent studies on intermittent fasting reveals this is not completely true.
-It has been shown that short-term fasting can increase your metabolic rate by 3.6-14%, (1, 2), by enhancing your bodies hormone production.
-During fasting, your body will lower insulin levels, increase growth hormone and norepinephrine, which result in the breakdown of body fat to be used for energy.
+The myth about needing to eat regularly to stoke your metabolism has well and truly been put to bed.
+In fact, short-term fasting can increase your metabolic rate, by enhancing your bodies hormone production.
+During fasting, your body lowers insulin levels, and increases growth hormone and norepinephrine.
+This results in the breakdown of body fat to be used for energy.

-Intermittent fasting also limits your time of eating each day, which should result in fewer meals if you are eating only when you are hungry during that window.
-So, by reducing the number of calories you consume, while increasing your metabolism, intermittent fasting offers a very effective strategy to drop body fat fast.
+Intermittent fasting (IF) limits your time of eating each day.
+This should result in fewer meals if you are eating only when you are hungry during that window.
+By reducing the number of calories you consume, intermittent fasting offers a very effective strategy to drop body fat.

-A scientific literature review conducted in 2014 found that intermittent fasting to result in 3-8% weight loss over 3-24 weeks (3).
-It was also found that subjects lost 4-7% of their waist circumference, indicating improved overall health due to the highly correlated health risks found in people with high abdominal fat.
-In addition, intermittent fasting has been found to be the best fat loss method for those who also want to maintain as much muscle mass as possible.
+A review conducted in 2014 found IF to result in 3-8% weight loss over 3-24 weeks.
+It was found that subjects lost 4-7% of their waist circumference.
+This indicated an overall improvement in health due to the health risks associated with high levels of abdominal fat.

 One of the downsides of fat loss is the associated drop in muscle mass due to the restriction of calories.
-But it has been found that intermittent fasting for weight loss, actually maintains more muscle mass than the tradition calorie-restricted weight loss diets that most bodybuilders use (4).
+It has been found that intermittent fasting for weight loss, actually maintains more muscle mass than the traditional calorie-restricted weight loss diets that most bodybuilders use (4).

 All things considered, intermittent fasting can be an incredibly powerful weight loss tool.
 More details here: https://www.vpa.com.au/Intermittent-Fasting-for-Weight-Loss.